Wells Fargo Admits Hundreds Of Customers Wrongly Lost Their Homes To Foreclosure Due To Computer Glitch

 Wells Fargo was also caught in another scandal earlier this week when the Justice Department announced that the bank had agreed to pay a $2.1 billion fine for approving mortgage loans that knowingly contained incorrect information.
 These loans were tied to the financial crisis that took place in 2008.

 In June, the federal Securities and Exchange Commission accused Wells Fargo of “improperly encouraging” brokerage clients to trade high-fee debt products that were meant to be held until maturity.
-The bank then directed their clients to invest into new products.
+The bank then directed their clients to invest in new products.

 The SEC accused Wells Fargo of “misconduct,” adding that financial advisors “did not reasonably investigate or understand the significant costs of the recommendations.”